Sports Articles, Fantasy, and Predictions

 Each coach handles the preseason differently.
 Some put a premium on the second game.
 For some it’s the third or even the fourth.
 Some coaches just mess around and tinker with their lineups during the preseason and use it to evaluate their younger guys.
 But here’s the key – and this is a big difference between the regular season and preseason football – most coaches are forthright about what the game plan will be.
 All you have to do is a little research from the local beat writers.

 The preseason schedule generally isn’t too taxing on the teams and players.
 But there are quirks.
 The two teams that play the Hall of Fame Game are a good bet to fade in their next game.
-If some players are a bit banged up then you can expect those guys to be watching in street clothes.
-Keep an a close watch on how the players from the Steelers and Vikings come out of the Hall of Fame game.
+If some key players are a bit banged up then you can expect those guys to be watching in street clothes.
+Keep a close watch on how the players from the Steelers and Colts come out of the Hall of Fame game.
+Also, NFL teams who play on the West Coast (with little to no humidity), and than travel to play a high humidity East Coast game.
+It would be wise to fade those West Coast teams especially if installed as a favorite.

 Look for more Football articles in the coming weeks.
-Jeff was ranked No. 2 in the NFL last season at The Sports Monitor of OK, cashing just under 70%.
+Jeff was ranked No.2 in the 2014-15 NFL regular season at The Sports Monitor of OK, cashing just under 70%.
+Jeff has shown a profit in six of the past seven years in football, fully documented.
 Early Bird Football packages are now on sale.